-Within the limits of available resources and subject to the availability of appropriated funds, the USNRC shall try to assist the OAP by providing certain training and experience for OAP safety personnel.
-Unless otherwise agreed, costs of salary, allowances, and travel of OAP participants shall be paid by the OAP.
+Within the limits of available resources and subject to the availability of appropriated funds, the USNRC will cooperate with VARANS in providing certain training and experience for VARANS safety personnel.
+Unless otherwise agreed, costs of salary, allowances, and travel of VARANS participants will be paid by VARANS.
 The following are typical of, but not necessarily restricted to, the kinds of training and experience that may be provided:

-- OAP inspector accompaniment of USNRC inspectors on reactor operation and (if available) reactor construction inspections in the U.S., including extended briefings at USNRC regional inspection offices. - 2.
-Participation by OAP employees in USNRC staff training courses. - 3.
-Assignment of OAP employees for 6-24 month periods within the USNRC staff to work on USNRC staff duties and gain on-the-job experience. - 4.
-Possible training assignments within the radiation control programs of interested USNRC Agreement States.
+- 1. VARANS designated inspector accompaniment of USNRC inspectors on reactor operation and (if available) reactor construction inspections in the United States, including extended briefings at USNRC regional inspection offices. - 2.
+Participation by VARANS employees in USNRC staff training courses. - 3.
+Assignment of VARANS employees for certain periods to be determined by the Parties (6-24 month periods) within the USNRC staff to work on USNRC staff duties and gain on-the-job experience. - 4.
+Training assignments of VARANS employees within the radiation control program in the United States.